RTEMS/rtems-docs/eng/req/items.rst

 attributes for this type are:

 enabled-by
-    The attribute value shall be an :ref:`SpecTypeEnabledXByExpression`.
+    The attribute value shall be an :ref:`SpecTypeEnabledByExpression`.
 The transition map may be customized to support configuration variants through this attribute.
 The default transitions (``enabled-by: true``) shall be specified before the customized variants in the list.

 post-conditions
     The attribute value shall be an
-    :ref:`SpecTypeActionRequirementTransitionPostXConditions`.
+    :ref:`SpecTypeActionRequirementTransitionPostConditions`.

 pre-conditions
     The attribute value shall be an
-    :ref:`SpecTypeActionRequirementTransitionPreXConditions`.
+    :ref:`SpecTypeActionRequirementTransitionPreConditions`.

 This type is used by the following types:

 * :ref:`SpecTypeActionRequirementItemType`

-.. _SpecTypeActionRequirementTransitionPostXConditions:
+.. _SpecTypeActionRequirementTransitionPostConditions:

 Action Requirement Transition Post-Conditions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^